cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 That is still one of the key goals of the version described here, but I now think this goal is too narrow.

 If I can build a recursive Incus structure, the same idea becomes useful for many other scenarios.
-For example, it could support blue green deployments, backup and restore testing, and the segmentation of services on a [home server](../home-server-infrastructure/) into related groups.
+For example, it could support blue-green deployments, backup and restore testing, and the segmentation of services on a [home server](../home-server-infrastructure/) into related groups.
 Each group could then be managed almost like an independent machine.

 By "recursive Incus structure", I mean a setup where one Incus container can run Incus again and can start its own child containers.
 In other words, the outer host starts a container, and that container becomes a smaller host for more containers below it.

 One concrete problem appeared when I used the improved second profile, `agent-jail-recursive-profile.yaml`, while developing [Web Application Architecture Experiment: FastHTML Plus](../software-engineering-fasthtml-plus).
-I could do the development work inside the jail, but the setup broke when I used the Incus based integration test environment.
+I could do the development work inside the jail, but the setup broke when I used the Incus-based integration test environment.

 That integration test environment starts an Incus child container inside the `agent-jail` container.
 The child container is named `itest`.